 For nursing professionals who value freedom and wish to serve where they’re needed most, travel nursing can be a rewarding and exciting career track.
-Rather than establishing themselves in one hospital, these registered nurses take assignments in locations experiencing shortages of qualified personnel.
-Most postings have durations of 13 weeks, with the average term ranging from 8–26 weeks.
+Rather than establishing themselves in one hospital, these nurses take assignments in locations that are experiencing shortages of qualified personnel.

 How Much Do Travel Nurses Make?